BennyOe/arch_install/readme.md

 - DO NOT CREATE ADDITIONAL PARTITIONS BEFORE INSTALLING ARCH!!!

 #### WLAN
+if running a device with WLAN run these commands to connect to the internet

     iwctl device list
     iwctl station <device> scan
     iwctl station <device> get-networks